Alcaraz wins US Open and becomes youngest world number one

 With the roof closed, the Arthur Ashe Stadium crowd observed a moving moment's silence on the 21st anniversary of the September 11 attacks before the final got off to a tentative start.

-Both men saved break points in their opening service games before Alcaraz gained the only break of the first set for a key 3-1 lead.
+Both men saved break points in their opening service games before Alcaraz gained the only break of the first set for a key 3-1 lead.#photo2

 Ruud dropped the set but triumphed in terms of sportsmanship when he called a double bounce on himself in the eighth game, conceding the point to the Spaniard.